-- As we previously mentioned, colonel André AMOND described himself what he and his wife had observed and he sent this text on December 19, 1989 to his superior level: the Ministry of Defense.
+- As we previously mentioned, colonel André AMOND described himself what he and his wife had observed and he sent this text on December 19, 1989 to his superior level: the Ministry of Defence.
 SOBEPS was allowed to publish the full text and the accompanying figure in VOB1 (p.
 90-92).
 A translation of this letter is provided in appendix 1. - The Colonel and his wife were interviewed on January 3, 1990 by a SOBEPS investigator.
 His report was written on January 9, 1990.
 It contained important first-hand information, but also some personal interpretations.
 This applies in particular to the "probable trajectory" that he drew on a copied map of the observation site.
 This drawing was reproduced at a smaller scale in VOB1 (p.
 92, figure 2.21), with emphasis on the hypothetical trajectory.
 One of the purposes of the present investigation was to check the validity of this data.
 We provide a translation of essential contents of this report, published in VOB1 (appendix 2).
 The colonel and his wife have also separately filled out the standard SOBEPS questionnaire. - AA has been interviewed for several TV programs.
-The RTBF broadcasted in 1992 a program that presented various opinions5, but included also an account of the observations made in ER-NAGE, with a corresponding computer simulation6.
-ARTE realized in 1996 a much more complete document, where AA appeared as a witness7.
-In November 2007, the RTBF showed a document that had the form of an investigation8.
-The colonel was interviewed on the observation site and the whole process was documented on video by PF.
-The previously realized computer simulation was shown again in 1996 and 2007. - A new investigation started on August 23, 2008 at the observation site.
+The RTBF broadcasted in 1992 a program that presented various opinions, but included also an account of the observations made in Ernage, with a corresponding computer simulation.
+ARTE realized in 1996 a much more complete document, where AA appeared as a witness.
+The RTBF realized two other broadcasts in 2004 and 2007, where the Ernage case was mentioned.
+For the second one, the colonel was interviewed on the observation site, while PF documented the whole process on video.
+Another computer simulation was realized for 2007. - A new investigation started on August 23, 2008 at the observation site.
 Both witnesses were independently interviewed by AM, but WDB was also present and asked questions concerning the behavior of the UAP, while PF recorded the whole interview on video.
 This investigation was actively pursued during several months through electronic and direct contacts, as well as further field investigations and the collection of additional data.
 We even discovered and interviewed another witness who made related observations in ERNAGE.